You are the leader you have been looking for - The Panther Online

 Greater stature is associated with greater financial success and attractiveness, which you know is never going to apply to you.
 Men are praised for “broad shoulders” and strength, while women are criticized for not smiling just enough.
 Michelle Obama and Melania Trump are both going to wear sleeveless dresses, but only one of them will be criticized for it and compared to a gorilla.
 Even when they agree with a bill itself, men still unnecessarily deride a woman of color from their own party.

 You shouldn’t dwell on that.
 You can’t let any of that keep you down.
 Sometimes it will feel like you are destined for failure, but guess what?
 You will fail many, many times in life.
-That’s okay.
+That’s OK.
 The key is to get back up and try again.
-When it feels impossible on your own, it’s okay to ask for help.
+When it feels impossible on your own, it’s OK to ask for help.

 Community is what is going to get you through the hard times.
 It can feel incredibly lonely when it seems like everyone around you is against you.
 But not everyone is against you, so seek out the people willing to support you and share your burdens.
 Community makes the load bearable.